-The two major components of diabetic metabolic milieu that have been modulated in this study, i.e. glucose and insulin, have been previously shown to strongly influence Akt activities in various cell types and tissues (Dobrzynski et al. 2002; el-Remessy et al. 2005; Kondo et al. 2004; Laviola et al. 2001; Lee et al. 2007; Mariappan et al. 2007; Sheu et al. 2004).
-In accord, present observations indicate that metabolic control is an important factor in the control of renal cortical Akt activity in diabetes.
+milieu that have been modulated in this study, i.e. glucose and insulin, have been previously shown to strongly influence Akt activities in various cell types and tissues (Dobrzynski et al. 2002, el-Remessy et al. 2005, Kondo and Kahn 2004, Laviola et al. 2001, Lee et al. 2007, Mariappan et al. 2007, Sheu et al. 2004).
+Our present observations also indicate that metabolic control is an important factor in the control of renal cortical Akt activity in diabetes.
 Akt activity in diabetic rats reflected variations in BG levels and intensity of insulin treatment.
-Corresponding to our observations in DM-0 rats, diabetes/hyperglycemia-induced reductions in Akt activity have been reported in murine retinal endothelial cells (Kondo et al. 2004), and in rat myocardium (Dobrzynski et al. 2002; Laviola et al. 2001).
+Corresponding to our observations in DM-0 rats, diabetes/hyperglycemia-induced reductions in Akt activity have been reported in murine retinal endothelial cells (Kondo et al. 2004), and in rat myocardium (Dobrzynski et al. 2002, Laviola et al. 2001).
 Considering established pathways of Akt activation, one of plausible explanations for reduced Akt activity in DM-0 is absolute lack of insulin.
 Indeed, Akt activity determined both as expression of P-Ser473-Akt and by kinase assay paralleled plasma insulin levels in diabetic rats.

 Furthermore, hyperglycemia could also contribute.
-High glucose has been shown to be associated with reduced ability of Akt to be activated by known agonists in the skeletal muscle and endothelial cells (el-Remessy et al. 2005; Kondo et al. 2004; Krook et al. 1997).
+High glucose has been shown to be associated with reduced ability of Akt to be activated by known agonists in the skeletal muscle and endothelial cells (el-Remessy et al. 2005, Kondo and Kahn 2004, Krook et al. 1997).
 Indeed, similar phenomenon was observed in the present study.
 The same dose of insulin that only partially restored Akt activity in DM-4 rats, resulted in a significant increase in Akt phosphorylation in non-diabetic, normoglycemic animals.
-The ability of insulin to markedly enhance Akt phosphorylation in normal rats, as opposed to mere restoration of P-Akt expression in diabetic rats with insulin treatment that demonstrated similar, or in case of DM-12, even higher plasma insulin levels, suggests some degree of resistance to insulin actions in the diabetic kidney.
+The ability of insulin to markedly enhance Akt phosphorylation in normal rats, as opposed to mere restoration of P-Akt expression in diabetic rats with insulin treatment that demonstrated similar, or in the case of DM-12 rats, even higher plasma insulin levels, suggests some degree of resistance to insulin actions in the diabetic kidney.

 Interestingly, studies focusing on alterations of renal Akt signaling in the diabetic kidney and in renal cells in vitro exposed to high glucose have so far provided conflicting evidence.
-Our observations are in accord with a report by Lin et al. (Lin et al. 2006) showing markedly lower phospho-Akt expression in mesangial cells exposed to high glucose in conjunction with enhanced apoptosis.
-In contrast, growth hormone-induced Akt activation in STZ-diabetic rats was enhanced as compared to control animals

-(Thirone et al. 2002).
+Our observations are in accordance with the report by Lin et al. (2006) showing markedly lower phospho-Akt expression in mesangial cells exposed to high glucose in conjunction with enhanced apoptosis.
+In contrast, growth hormone-induced Akt activation in STZ-diabetic rats was enhanced as compared to control animals (Thirone et al. 2002).
 Other studies have reported rapid glucose-induced Akt phosphorylation in murine and rat mesangial cells (Sheu et al. 2004), proximal tubular cells (Mariappan et al. 2007), glomerular epithelial cells, and enhanced renal Akt activity in STZ-diabetes in vivo (Lee et al. 2007).